docusealco/docuseal/docs/api/csharp.md

             },
             "shared_link": {
               "type": "boolean",
-              "description": "set to `true` to make the template available via a shared link.
+              "description": "Set to `true` to make the template available via a shared link.
 This will allow anyone with the link to create a submission from this template.", "default": true
             },
             "roles": {